elliotthomas/prime_mongo_cli_00/README.md

 ### Setup

-1. Load the data using this command `mongoimport --db challenge --collection bios --drop --file bios.json`
+1. Load the data using this command `mongoimport --db challenge --collection bios --drop --file bios.json` X
 2. Start the Mongo shell with `mongo`.
+X
-3. Connect to the `challenge` database using the mongo shell command `use challenge`
+3. Connect to the `challenge` database using the mongo shell command `use challenge` X

 ### Queries

 Create a file, `queries.js` that will contain the queries that correctly address the criteria in the steps that follow.
+X

 1. Find documents that have awards.
 2. Find documents that don't have awards.